LabKey/labkey-ui-components/README.md

 need to use ``npm install``.

 ### Documentation
 We use [typedoc](https://www.npmjs.com/package/typedoc) for generating our documentation.
+This documentation is published to [GitHub pages](https://labkey.github.io/glass-components/), which is **publicly available on the internet**, so there should be no references to secrets or clients left in the documentation.

 All exported components, methods, interfaces, etc. should include documentation.
 You can use the supported [JavaDoc tags](https://typedoc.org/guides/doccomments/) to provide additional explanations for parameters, return values, etc. as well as for indicating that some objects should not have documentation generated for them.

 You can generate the docs locally by running
 * ``yarn run build:docs``

+To publish the documentation to [GitHub pages](https://labkey.github.io/glass-components/) use the following command:
+* ``yarn run deploy``
+This deployment of docs should be done after each pull request is merged into master.

 #### Storybook